MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/l/less-vs-fewer-vs-under.md

   - Don't use *under* to refer to a quantity or number.

 **Examples**
-Create an app in less than 5 minutes.
 The new building has less floor space and contains fewer offices.
 The new building has fewer square feet of floor space and contains fewer offices.
 Fewer than 75 members were present.